 Unfortunately, this increases the selling pressure as these liquidations happen.
 It also creates a compounding effect causing more people to get liquidated as new lows are reached.
 Suddenly everyone in the market is panicking because they need to cover their loan and avoid liquidation.
-Cascading liquidations tend to have a ripple effect; other coins get cell pressure, and loans against these coins start to liquidate.
+Cascading liquidations tend to have a ripple effect; other coins get sell pressure, and loans against these coins start to liquidate.

 Cascading liquidations are common in a bear market